-Joanne Otani is nurse manager of the UCSF Cancer Immunotherapy Program.
-She specializes in treatments that stimulate the patient's own immune system to fight cancer, as well as other cellular therapies.
+Joanne Otani is nurse practitioner who specializes in treatments that stimulate the patient's own immune system to fight cancer, as well as other cellular therapies.
 She has a particular interest in caring for patients with chronic graft-versus-host disease, which can occur after a blood and bone marrow transplant.

 Otani's research has focused on investigating promising new cancer treatments, including cellular therapies.
 She played an integral role in developing the clinical trial protocol that resulted in the first drug for graft-versus-host disease to be approved by the Food and Drug Administration.
 She also has experience in developing and managing research programs in medical oncology and blood and bone marrow transplant.